khairufde/get_weather/README.md

 <h1>Weather Data Pipeline using <a href="https://openweathermap.org/">OpenWeatherMapAPI</a> and Airflow</h1>

 <h2>Description</h2>
-This project automates the process of collecting, scheduling, and storing weather data.
-It demonstrates a ETL (Extract, Transform, Load) pipeline by leveraging the <a href="https://openweathermap.org/">openweathermapAPI</a>, scheduling with Apache Airflow, then loading the transformed data into a PostgreSQL database.
+This project automates the process of collecting 5-day weather forecasts, scheduling, and storing weather data.
+It demonstrates a ETL (Extract, Transform, Load) pipeline by leveraging the <a href="https://openweathermap.org/">openweathermapAPI</a>, scheduling with Apache Airflow running daily, then loading the transformed data into a PostgreSQL database.
 <br />

 <h2>Languages and Utilities Used</h2>